alfatraining/alfaview-php-sdk/docs/Api/RoomServiceApi.md

 # **status**
 > \Alfaview\Model\RoomServiceRoomStatusReply status($body)

-deprecated - use 'Status' call in the roomStateService
+Deprecated: use 'Status' call in the roomStateService

 ### Example
 ```php